Multifractally-enhanced superconductivity in thin films: Summary and conclusions

 Since we considered a macroscopically homogeneous sample, it was natural to address fluctuations around the spatially homogeneous mean-field solution.
 The emergent fluctuations of the order parameter encoded in the mesoscopic fluctuations of the density of states, as observed in experiments of the ``gap tomography'', are due to mesoscopic quantum interference effects above the gap-edge energy.
 At the same time, it is interesting to see whether nonperturbative tails of the density of states inside the gap would appear in spatially homogeneous disordered films studied within the NLSM formalism.
 For this purpose, one should consider a possibility of existence of non-trivial saddle-point solutions of the NLSM action.
 A more straightforward way to obtain such tails would be through the introduction of macrocroscopic inhomogeneities (say, in the local concentration of impurities) that could induce ``background'' fluctuations of the superconducting gap.

 We restricted our consideration to the case of a weak short-ranged interaction (suppressed by, e.g., high dielectric constant of the substrate), for which a strong effect of the enhancement of superconductivity by multifractality was predicted.
 The approach developed in this paper can be generalized in several directions.
-Our theory can be extended to include a strong short-ranged interaction, as well as the Coulomb interaction.
+Our theory can be extended to include a strong short-ranged interaction, as well as the Coulomb interaction. {} In particular, it would be interesting to study how the multifractality affects the BCS -- BEC crossover \cite{Trivedi2016,Kagan2021}.
 One can also study the multifractal superconducting state that occurs in the system that without superconducting instability is near the interacting metal-insulator transition.
 Our theory can also be extended to the case of an applied magnetic field that destroys the superconducting state and may produce an intermediate phase with giant magnetoresistance \cite{Trivedi2021} (for studying the giant magnetoresistance near the transition within the NLSM formalism, see Ref. \cite{BGM2015}).
 Finally, our approach does not take into account phase fluctuations of the order parameter, giving rise to the Berezinskii-Kosterlitz-Thouless phenomena in superconducting films, as well as the existence of the vortices with a normal state in the core.
 Such fluctuations can be incorporated into our theory in the way similar to the one in Ref. \cite{Konig2015}.
 We note, however, that for sufficiently high conductance of the normal state, such effects are expected to influence the results described in this article only slightly.